 With so many amazing things to do in Copenhagen, exploring the happiest place on earth will surely put a smile on your face.
 Famous for its food, design, Royal family, and author Hans Christian Andersen, Copenhagen has some surprises in store for families.

 Treat the kids to a fun day out at Tivoli Gardens magical amusement park, get very close to the Queen’s guards at the Royal Palace, and enjoy the novelty of walking up the Round Tower.
 Explore the city like a local and hire a bike, or take a wander along the canals and the famous Nyhavn where you can sit and enjoy a drink and a bite to eat.
 Best of all, Copenhagen is one seriously family-friendly city, which makes a visit so much easier.
 (Nicci from Travel with Boys)

-Florence, Italy is such a great destination for kids.
+There are so many things to do in Florence with kids.
 With beautiful museums and art galleries like the Uffizi; intriguing cathedrals to climb with tight winding staircases like the Duomo, and gelato stores on every corner there is no shortage of things to see.

 Although often overshadowed by cosmopolitan Edinburgh, travelers “in the know” flock to family-friendly Glasgow.
 This architecturally-stunning city boasts more than 20 world-class museums and art galleries, and best of all many of them are FREE and indoors (in case of less than stellar Scottish weather)!

 Cars, locomotives, ships, and so much more!!
 Kids will flip for the interactive Riverside Museum with over 3,000 objects tracing Glasgow’s time as a maritime powerhouse up through today.